Federal GRC Engineering

 Run NIST’s OSCAL-CLI validator against every model before assembling the authorization package.
 The validator catches schema errors, missing required fields, and broken references between models.
 Pass the SSP through RegScale OSCAL Hub for semantic conformance validation against FedRAMP baseline requirements.
 A package with validation errors submitted to FedRAMP requires resubmission, adding weeks to the authorization timeline.

+The audit fix.
 Build a five-step OSCAL validation checklist into your authorization package workflow.
 First: run OSCAL-CLI schema validation on every model (Catalog, Profile, Component Definitions, SSP, Assessment Plan).
 Second: verify all Profile control references resolve to controls in the source Catalog.
 Third: confirm every SSP control implementation references a Profile control statement.
 Fourth: run FedRAMP-specific conformance validation through RegScale OSCAL Hub or equivalent tooling.
 Fifth: cross-reference your boundary diagram against the SSP system-characteristics section to confirm alignment.
 Complete this checklist before the package leaves your team.
 Rework after FedRAMP review costs three to five times more time than pre-submission validation.

 OSCAL Tooling Ecosystem